tripack45/VG101_SU16-15/RC Manualscript/rc1.md

      * 『首选项』=>『常规』=>『桌面语言』=>『英语』, 重启 Matlab。
    * Know the workspace, the command window, the editor, the menu.
 (And how to dock them);
    * Know the `PATH` variable.
-     * A variable stores places that Matlab searches through to find your scripts and funcitons.
+     * A variable stores places that Matlab searches through to find your scripts and functions.
      * Know how to add directory to `PATH` or change it to someplace
    * `.m` files are files that contains Matlab code.
      * Could be a `script` or a `function`